Penalties Against Women Seeking (International) Protection

 Refuge in a cold climate: the impact on women

-This will be the fifth in a series of free online seminars hosted by the Women in Refugee Law (WiRL) network on the theme of “Refuge in a cold climate: the impact on women”.
+This was the fifth in a series of free online seminars hosted by the Women in Refugee Law (WiRL) network on the theme of “Refuge in a cold climate: the impact on women”.
 These are public events, ideal for anyone whose work relates to refugee or asylum-claiming women or with an interest in the needs and experiences of refugee women.
 This series draws on WiRL’s global membership to apply a gendered lens in analysing the impact of increasing hostility to refugees in different states and contexts.

-PENALTIES AGAINST WOMEN SEEKING (INTERNATIONAL) PROTECTION
+SEMINAR FIVE: PENALTIES AGAINST WOMEN SEEKING (INTERNATIONAL) PROTECTION

 States across the world increasingly use various mechanisms designed to limit access to (long-term) international protection.
 In parallel, women’s citizenship is at risk in many regions of the world, meaning that their access to protection by the State is increasingly under challenge.
-In this seminar we explore how refugee women experience penalisation through mechanisms such as cessation of refugee protection or the denial of citizenship and how statelessness impacts upon women in particular.
+In this seminar we explored how refugee women experience penalisation through mechanisms such as cessation of refugee protection or the denial of citizenship and how statelessness impacts upon women in particular.

-This seminar will feature presentations from
+This seminar featured presentations from

 NATASHA YACOUB